Couple reunites for 74th anniversary after COVID-19 restrictions separated them

 - July 14: Tests ID more than 53,000 Hoosiers with coronavirus.
 Wayne Township Schools pushes back date to restart classes by two weeks, to Aug.
 12, to put technology and personal protective equipment in place.
 Carmel Clay Schools in-class instruction will happen for K-8 and a “hybrid” approach will be done for high grade levels.

-- July 15: Indiana’s death toll rises above 2,600.
-Tests ID more than 54,000 Hoosiers with coronavirus.
+- July 15: Tests ID more than 54,000 Hoosiers with coronavirus.
 Indiana announces the Stage 4.5 reopening plan will continue another two weeks.
 The WNBA season will begin.

 - July 16: Indianapolis suspends applications for its rental assistance program due to overwhelming demand.